gokulkrishnan2005/19CS301Module-9/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

 ### EX: 9.3 ADVANCED LIST PROCESSING
-### Aim: To Write a Python program to Find the transpose of a matrix using list Comprehension.
+### Aim: To Write a Python program toadd two matrix using list Comprehension.

 ### Algorithm: